Housing advice for young people aged 16 to 25

 Personal advisor

-Your pathway plan should tell you who will help you after you leave care.
-This is your ‘personal adviser’.
-Social services should keep your plan up to date and give you a personal adviser until your 21st birthday, or until your 25th birthday if you ask for this, or until your education or training ends if that is later.
+Social services must keep your plan up to date.
+They must provide a personal adviser until your 21st birthday.
+You can ask to keep your adviser until your 25th birthday, or until your education or training ends if this is later.

 Staying put